MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 :::image type="content" source="media/byodl-15.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::

-The refresh may fail if you've missed to configure connections to all data sources uses by the dataflow.
+The refresh may fail if you've missed to configure connections to all data sources used by the dataflow.
 Edit the dataflow again and verify you've configured connections to all data sources - select all the queries individually to check for warnings.

 :::image type="content" source="media/byodl-14.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::